 Research in the Chemistry and Biochemistry Department:

-All faculty members in the Chemistry Department have active research programs.
-Undergraduate students can be involved in the research programs of faculty members by volunteering their time throughout the academic year or by participating in the Chemistry Department's summer research program.
+All faculty members in the Chemistry and Biochemistry Department have active research programs with undergraduates playing key roles in their productivity.
+Undergraduate students can be involved in the research programs of faculty members by volunteering their time throughout the academic year or by participating in the Department's summer research program.
 The professors' individual webpages contain information about research projects currently under investigation.
 Students are also encouraged to contact faculty members to learn more about their research interests.

 Throughout the summer months, students are paid a stipend for their efforts in the lab.
 These stipends may be covered from the research grants of faculty members, while students may also apply for funding.
-Applications for Summer Undergraduate Research Awards can be obtained from the Dean's Office in early January.
-Students wishing to apply should contact a Chemistry faculty member for more details.
+Applications for Independent Student Research Grants can be obtained from the Research Office in early January.
+Students wishing to apply should contact a Chemistry or Biochemistry faculty member for more details.